s3b0cs/s3b0cs/README.md

 ## Hi there 👋

-My name is s3b0cs and im currently an Computer Science undergraduate Student in Germany.
+My name is s3b0cs and I'm currently a Computer Science undergraduate Student in Germany.

 #### 🔭 I’m currently working on: